Innim/alex/README.md

 Localization xml files for iOS should start with `ios_` prefix.

-If the files have the suffix `_diff` then they will be imported as a list of changes.

 #### Import translation from Google Play to project XML files

 When you download and unzip translations from Google Play,